mandiant/capa/doc/installation.md

 `$ pip install -e /local/path/to/src[dev]`

-To check the code style, formatting and run the tests you can run the script `scripts/ci.sh`.
+and you can invoke the various linters via [pre-commit](https://pre-commit.com/):

-You can run it with the argument `no_tests` to skip the tests and only run the code style and formatting: `scripts/ci.sh no_tests`
+`$ pre-commit run` (all linters) or `$ pre-commit run isort` (only isort).
+We use pre-commit so that its trivial to run the same linters & configuration locally as in CI.

+Importantly, you can configure pre-commit to run automatically before every commit by running:

+`$ pre-commit install`

+This way you can ensure that you don't commit code style or formatting offenses.

 ##### Setup hooks [optional]